zominy/bash-cybersecurity-course/Module 5: Logs and Logs: Automating Log Monitoring/README.md

 ## 🚀 Next Up

-Head to MODULE 6 to learn about COMING!
+Head to [Module 6](https://github.com/zominy/bash-cybersecurity-course/tree/main/Module%206%3A%20Bash%20and%20Networking) to learn about using Bash for networking!